Look to the East policy: Criticism

 Fereydoon Majlesi, former Iranian diplomat, believes that the Look to the East policy not only does not lead to Iran's progress and exit from the current situation, but also traps the country in a non-competitive market and causes uneconomic and harmful trade interactions.
 According to him, the strategy of Look to the East does not make sense for Iran.
 With this policy, Iran becomes captive to its inability with the East and remains trapped in this market.
 Therefore, if they give any goods at any price, Iran will have to buy.
 While Iran should be free in its relations and become a customer of any market that offers better goods at a more competitive price.
 According to him, the strategy of Look to the East causes Iranian to pay a lot of financial ransom to the countries of the East for playing as broker in the world market.
 According to him, in general, the Look to the East policy results in a harmful economy for Iran.

-Qaem Mousavi, Iranian political science expert, says regarding the Look to the East policy: "Iran has tended to China and Russia because of the influence of the West and the pressures of the United States, but China and Russia have not responded positively to our country despite the apparent-verbal declaration.
+Qaem Mousavi, An Iranian political science expert has said, in regards to Look to the East, that "Iran has tended to China and Russia because of the influence of the West and the pressures of the United States, but China and Russia have not responded positively to our country despite the apparent-verbal declaration.
 They did not support us in major crises and troubles.
-China and Russia deprive us of what was necessary and left us empty-handed".
+China and Russia deprive us of what was necessary and left us empty-handed."
 According to him, Russia benefits are served from Iran's troubles with the West and therefore Russia encourages the continuation of this dispute in order to secure its interests.
 Russia, meanwhile, has not provided adequate support where needed.
-According to him, Iran is forced to ignore China's bad treatment with its Muslims in the face of US and Western pressure.
+According to him, Iran is forced to ignore China's bad treatment with its Muslims in the face of the US and Western pressure.
 According to him, Iran should avoid dependence on Russia and China, because they are not reliable and stable allies and will no doubt not provide the necessary support to Iran in sensitive areas.